rails/rails/guides/source/active_model_basics.md

 ### Validations

-The `ActiveModel::Validations` module adds the ability to validate objects like in Active Record.
+The `ActiveModel::Validations` module adds the ability to validate objects and it is important for ensuring data integrity and consistency within your application.
+By incorporating validations into your models, you can define rules that govern the correctness of attribute values before they are saved to the database.
+This helps prevent invalid data from being persisted, maintaining the integrity of your database records.

 ```ruby
 class Person